junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 They arrive at the center of the field with maybe a hundred thousand eyes on them.
 Dean spots Balthazar standing at the front of Cas's army.
 On the opposite side, Raphael shows up in a female vessel.

 The two of them step into the very center line between the two troops.
 Raphael meets them there with a stoic look.
 Two of her angels stand guard ten paces behind her.
-Dean doesn't really know if anything happened to Raphael, what's the use of them -- surely something can't handled by an archangel is above average paygrade angels.
+Dean doesn't really know if anything happened to Raphael, what's the use of them -- surely something can't be handled by an archangel is above average paygrade angels.

 "Are you here to surrender, Castiel?"
 Raphael calls haughtily.